Skip to content

 When assessing the cost of an installation, there are a few factors that are important variables.
 Every installation is a little different but these are the most important factors in creating your quote.

-1. Your Electrical Panel - How old is it, where is it, in what condition?
+1. Your Electrical Panel: How old is it, where is it, in what condition?

-Secondly, one of the biggest factors when assessing teh cost of your EV charger installation, is the distance from the panel to the charging area, whether it is being attached in your garage, or on the side of the house.
+Let's start with where you're at, literally.
+The current electrical setup in your home is a big deal.
+If your place is pretty fresh and your electrical panel is up to date, you're probably in a good spot.
+But if your panel's seen better days, your house needs some rounding out.
+One of the biggest factors when assessing the cost of your EV charger installation is the distance from the panel to the charging area, whether it is being attached in your garage, or on the side of the house.
 The closer the panel is to the charging point, the cheaper the installation as less cable needs to be laid to get from A to B.

 2. Charger Type

-As we’ve talked about, Level 2 chargers are the popular choice for home installations.
+As we've talked about, Level 2 chargers are the popular choice for home installations.
 They generally cost anywhere from $300 to $1,500, depending on the brand and features.
-To be fair, they all have the essentials, but some just come with more bells and whistles.

 3. Professional Installation